EXCervantes/e-commerce-backend/README.md

 ## Usage

-Once Node, PostgreSQL, and the necessary dependencies have been installed as well as the `.env` file created a user can then run PostgreSQL to create a SQL database in the terminal with the following commands.
-First navigate to the database directory:
+Once Node, PostgreSQL, and the necessary dependencies have been installed as well as the `.env` file created a user can then run PostgreSQL to create a database in the terminal with the following commands.

+First navigate to the database directory

 ```md
 cd db